Electric Eel (roller coaster): Statistics

 Electric Eel is 150 ft tall, 863 ft long, and reaches an advertised top speed of 62 mi/h.
 The ride operates with a single 3 car train, with each car holding 6 riders in 3 rows of 2 for a total of 18 riders per train.
 Combined with steady operations, the advertised capacity is 720 riders per hour.
 The attraction sits on 1.2 acres of land, and the station occupies an area of 1,130 square feet.

 Model

 Electric Eel is a Sky Rocket II model coaster from Premier Rides.
-The compact launched coaster model is one of three bought by the SeaWorld Parks & Entertainment group, and the second one to be installed.
+The compact launched coaster model is one of three bought by the United Parks & Resorts group, and the second one to be installed.
 The other two are Tempesto (2015) at Busch Gardens Williamsburg in James City County, Virginia, and Tigris (2019) at Busch Gardens Tampa Bay in Tampa, Florida.
 The attraction has also been cloned elsewhere, with the original being Superman: Ultimate Flight (2012) at Six Flags Discovery Kingdom in Vallejo, California, although unlike many of the other units installed the SeaWorld coasters operate with a longer train, increasing capacity by 50%.
+The train originally featured additional over the shoulder restraint system, although it was seen as largely performative rather than as a secondary mechanism and was permanently removed in early 2026.